aabeliuk/Algorithmic-Matching-Exp/README.md

 ```

 ### Reproduction Instructions
-To reproduce the results from example 2 (in Supplementary Material) once dependencies are installed, run:
+To reproduce the results from example 2 (in Supplementary Material), once dependencies are installed, run:
 ```
 python dating_competition.py
 ```